 Pass-Through Certificates may not be suitable investments for you.
-You should not purchase Pass-Through Certificates unless you have carefully considered and are able to bear the associated prepayment, interest rate, yield and market risks of investing in them.
-The Risk Factors section beginning on page 8 highlights some of these risks.
+You should not purchase Pass-Through Certificates unless you have carefully considered and are able to bear the associated prepayment, interest rate, yield, market and other risks of investing in them.
+The Risk Factors section beginning on page 9 highlights some of these risks.